 Follow the scenic trail to Tall Trees Grove to see the Libby Tree, a 368ft goliath that was once the tallest tree in the world.
 There are big beasts here (black bears and Roosevelt elk, the largest of North America’s elks) and tall tales, too – it’s alleged that these remote forests are home to Bigfoot.

 A grove of majestic Redwood trees © welcomia/Shutterstock

 With over 800 miles of trails that run through thick pine forests and alpine meadows, past towering cliffs and tumbling waterfalls, down scooped-out valleys and up over the High Sierra, there is literally a stunning view around every corner in Yosemite National Park.
 It's no wonder the park regularly tops lists of the best national parks in California.

 But while the back country is breathtakingly beautiful, some of the most magnificent scenery can be soaked up from the roadside.
 Tunnel View, an overlook off the Wawona Road, provides the classic view of Yosemite Valley, framed by the sheer cliff face of El Capitan, Bridalveil Fall, and the granite hulks of Sentinel Rock and mighty Half Dome.

-From a kink in the Tioga Road – as it climbs up to Tuolumne Meadows – the lookout at Olmstead Point surveys a sculpted landscape of craggy peaks and a great canvas of milky rock worked smooth by ancient glaciers and dotted with erratic boulders.
+From a kink in the Tioga Road – as it climbs up to Tuolumne Meadows – head to the lookout at Olmstead Point.
+You'll see a sculpted landscape of craggy peaks and a great canvas of milky rock worked smooth by ancient glaciers and dotted with erratic boulders.